A Curriculum of Opportunities

 We follow the Understanding Christianity and South Gloucester schemes of work.
 These allow our children to develop a deeper understanding of Christianity and other religions through exploring a range of faith related questions.
 Our lessons support children to develop creativity, discussion and thinking skills and time for reflection.

 Every year the children will have the opportunity to take part in fieldwork, which will include: questionnaires, field sketching, photos, video/audio recording and measurement.
 The map work skills include using and interpreting, position and orientation, drawing, symbols, perspectives/scale and digital map making.
+They will explore the human and physical features of the planet and how to act for a sustainable future.

 Each history theme will have a focus on chronology where children will understand where the civilisation they are studying fits in time.
 They will also have opportunities to find out about the past and to interpret it by using a range of historical resources including: museums, portraits, historical maps, artefacts, diaries/letters, graves, local landmarks and buildings, newspaper reports, audit books, log books, recipes, film clips and visitors.